 Extreme sleepiness or lethargy (could be early signs of hypothermia)

-When the dog’s coat becomes matted with water, it loses many of its heat-insulating qualities.
+When your dog’s coat becomes matted with water, it loses many of its heat-insulating qualities.
 Always be sure to dry off your dog after bath time as thoroughly as possible.
-You can consider employing a blow-dryer if towels can’t get the job done adequately enough.
+You can consider employing a blow-dryer (always used on low heat) if towels can’t get the job done adequately enough.

 However, if you find that your dog is cold often, it could be a sign of poor circulation, which could be a less-known symptom of a heart condition.
 Additionally, if a dog is left outside in extreme temperatures for long durations, check for signs of hypothermia.